About Franklin County

 Business & Licensing

 Business and licensing records in Franklin County, Idaho, are maintained at multiple levels of government.
-For business entity formation and corporate filings, the Idaho Secretary of State's Office serves as the primary repository.
+For business entity formation and corporate filings, the Idaho Secretary of State's Office is the primary repository.
 The Secretary of State maintains an online business entity search at https://sosbiz.idaho.gov where users can search for corporations, limited liability companies (LLCs), limited partnerships, trademarks, and trade names registered in Idaho.

 - This database is freely accessible and provides information on business status, registered agent, formation date, and annual report compliance.